-These illustrious men were Claude Lorraine and Gaspar Poussin.\ The figuristi, as the historical painters were then affectedly called in contradistinction to that new genus in the art, the "paesanti," had been rapidly declining in number and in merit; when Adam Elzheimer\, called il Tedesco, first opened a school of landscape in Rome under the pontificate of Paul V. The rapid progress made in this new and refreshing branch of art by Viola†, by Vincenzo Armanno, and other dische voglio paragonarlo in questo genere con Poussino, Claudio, e Salvator Rosa."-Risposta alle riflessioni critiche del Signor Marchese D'Argens, p.
+These illustrious men were Claude Lorraine and Gaspar Poussin.\ The figuristi, as the historical painters were then affectedly called, in contradistinction to that new genus in the art, the paesanti, had been rapidly declining in number and in merit, when Adam Elzheimer,† called 11 Tedesco, first opened a school of landscape in Rome under the pontificate of Paul V. The rapid progress made in this new and refreshing branch of art by Viola, by Vincenzo Ar-

+\ Pietro Berrettini, or Pietro da Cortona, a contemporary of these great masters, though an historical painter, also executed landscapes of some merit, chiefly for the Sacchetti family, from whose once splendid gallery they have been transferred to the Capitol.
+An Italian critic has observed of Berrettini, "Era Pietro un pittore che faceva bene ciò che voleva, e così ancora i Paesi.
+Non che voglio paragonarlo in questo genere con Poussino, Claudio, e Salvator Rosa."-Risposta alle riflessioni critiche del Signor Marchese D'Argens, p.
 64.

-• Pietro Berrettini, or Pietro da Cortona, a contemporary of these great masters, though an bistorical painter, also executed landscapes of some merit, chiefly for the Sacchetti family, from whose once splendid gallery they have been transferred to the Capitol.
-An Italian critic has observed of Berrettini, "Era Pietro un pittore che faceva bene ciò che voleva, e così ancora i Paesi.
-Non

-\ Adam Elzheimer, the son of a poor tailor, was born in 1574, and died in 1620, when Salvator Rosa was just five years old.
-Although he was the founder of a school of landscape, this beautiful branch of painting was occasionally and incidentally cultivated by the Caracci and their pupils, and it employed some of the first geniuses of the Roman and Lombard schools.
++ Adam Elzheimer, the son of a poor tailor, was born in 1574, and died in 1620, when Salvator Rosa was just five years old.
+Although he was the founder of a school of landscape, this beautiful branch of painting was occasionally and incidentally cultivated by the Caracci and their pupils, and it employed some of the first geniuses of the Roman and Lombard Schools.
 Among the pupils of Adam Elzheimer was David Teniers.

-Born in 1600, and died in his eightieth year.
-It became the fashion at Rome at this period to reform the ciples of the Oltramontanes, opened the route to that ultimate perfection which was obtained under Urban VIII., and which bestowed upon the reign of the Barberini pope the title of "Il secolo d' oro dei Paesanti,"-the golden age of landscape-painters.
+† Born in 1600, and died in his eightieth year.
+It became the fashion at manno, and other disciples of the Oltramontanes, opened the route to that ultimate perfection which was obtained under Urban VIII., and which bestowed upon the reign of the Barberini pope the title of "Il secolo d'oro dei Paesanti,"-the golden age of landscape-painters.

 At the moment when Salvator came to illustrate this golden age with new splendour, Claude Gelée, called Lorraine, reigned supreme over the school of landscape-painting in Rome, and, it may be added, in Europe.
-It is related in the Life of this extraordinary person, that it was the constant complaint of his father, Pierre Gelée, an humble pastrycook in a little town in Lorraine, that his son Claude was so imbecile that he never could teach him to make a pie or heat an oven.
-Pierre's brother (a stonemason by trade) advised him to make the lad a priest, because the proverb says, "If your child is vignas and villas on the model of the fanciful buildings introduced by Viola into his landscapes.
-Of this fact the Villa-Pia near Rome is said to be an example.

-good for nothing else, he will be good for the But there was as little chance of Church." making Claude a priest as a baker; for if he could not be taught to make a pie. neither could he be brought to learn to read.
+It is related in the Life of this extraordinary person, that it was the constant complaint of his father, Pierre Gelée, an humble pastry-cook in a little town in Lorraine, that his son Claude was so imbecile that he never could teach him to make a pie or heat an oven.
+Pierre's brother (a stonemason by trade) advised him to make the lad a priest, because the proverb says, "If your child is good for nothing else, he will be good for the Church."
+But there was as little chance of making Claude a priest as a baker; for if he could not be taught to make a pie, neither could he be brought to learn to read.
 Much parental persecution ensued.
-The Imbecile could feel, if he could not learn; and he escaped from the tyranny of the parental government, and hired himself as a servant of all-work with some Flemish artists who were going to study in Rome.
-It was at one of the initiatory festivals of his Oltramontane masters, that the culinary duties of Claude Gelée developed some latent talents for the gastronomic art, which his father had never been able to elicit; and Agostino Tassi, a Roman painter, whose tastes were of the palate as well as of the palette, seduced this pains-taking scrub from his masters, and hired him, at an increase of wages, in the double capacity of cook and colour-grinder.\
+The "Imbecile" could feel, if he could not learn; and he escaped from the tyranny of the parental government, and hired himself as a servant of all-work with some Flemish artists who were going to study in Rome.
+It was at one of the initiatory festivals of his Oltramontane masters, that the culinary duties of Claude Gelée developed some latent talents for the gastronomic art, which his father had never been able to elicit: and Agostino Tassi, a Roman painter, whose tastes were of the palate as well as of the palette, seduced this pains-taking scrub from his masters, and hired him, at an increase of wages, in the double capacity of cook and colour-grinder.\